 How To Get To Rovinj, Croatia

-Getting to Rovinj takes a little effort – but is still fairly easy.
-Travelers can arrive by car, boat or bus.
+Getting to Rovinj takes a little effort – but is completely worth it!
+Travelers typically arrive by their own car, or take a boat or bus.

 Fly to Rovinj

 The nearest airport to Rovinj is in Pula, which is about a 40-minute drive from Rovinj.
-Flights are very seasonal, but in the summertime several airlines service the airport from major European destinations (like London, Milan and Amsterdam).
-Start your search for the best prices on flights on SkyScanner.
+Flights are seasonal, but in the summertime several airlines service the airport from major European destinations (like London, Frankfurt and Amsterdam).
+Start your search for the best prices on flights to Rovinj on SkyScanner.

 Bus to Rovinj